 The Family Court can grant visitation to a third party (not just limited to a grandparent) over a fit parent’s objection when faced with compelling circumstances, such as significant harm to a child.
 Compelling circumstances will be determined on a case-by-case basis, but the Court will consider pursuant to S.C.
-Code Ann. § 63-15-240 the children's best interests in deciding custody and the judge will consider several factors including: the needs and preferences of the child; the child’s relationship with each other and with their parents; the children's adjustment to home, school, and community; the mental and physical health of all children and their parents; and, in certain circumstances, the wishes of the child or children.
+Code Ann. § 63-15-240 the children's best interests in deciding custody, and the judge considers several factors including: the needs and preferences of the child; the child’s relationship with siblings or other persons; the stability of residences; the mental and physical health of all involved; and past or present abuse and neglect.
 However, it is not enough just that a child may benefit from contact with a grandparent.

 When one parent dies, the parents of the deceased may still be able to have visitation rights if the meet the criteria in S.C.
 Code Ann. § 63-3-530(33), which allows visitation for a grandparent when either or both parents of the child are deceased, or are divorced, or are living separate and apart in different habitats.
 To award visitation under this law, the court must find that:

 South Carolina also recognizes the doctrine of a psychological parent, which could apply to a grandparent is some circumstances.
 There is a 4-part test which is used to evaluate whether or not a person qualifies as a psychological parent:

 1. that the child’s biological or legal parent or parents consented to and facilitated the formation and establishment of a parent-like relationship with the child;